chaereeP/ATM/README.md

 ## Description
 This project simulates an ATM Controller with the following features:
 - Create Account
-- Insert Card and validate Pin
+- Insert Card
+- Validate Pin
 - See Balance
 - Deposit and witrhdraw money